tommyku/blog3/content/blog/have-fun-building-browser-start-page.md

 }
 ~~~

-The above piece of CSS code defines a 4x4 grids with respective cell
+The above piece of CSS code defines a 4x4 grids with respective to cell
 sizes (or separation between grid lines).
-Other than an additional grid
+Other than an extra grid
-container that contains all grid elements, there is no need to modify
+container that contains all grid elements, there is no need to change
-the existing HTML DOM structure to accommondate for the CSS grid layout.
+the existing HTML DOM structure to accommodate for the CSS grid layout.

 I look forward to CSS grid being a default feature in major browsers.
 Meanwhile, a comprehensive guide is available on [CSS tricks](https://css-tricks.com/snippets/css/complete-guide-grid/).